-It’s Financial Independence Retire Early, a fringe movement that the mainstream are beginning to have an awareness about.
+It’s Financial Independence Retire Early, a fringe movement that is gaining traction in the mainstream.

 Mr Money Mustache, aka Peter Adeney, retired just before his 30th birthday and wrote a blog about how.
 By doing so he accidentally started a cult – the Mustachians.
 The reason his theories struck a cord with so many people was because early retirement was seen as achievable by almost anyone.